CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.3.2 Firewall.txt

 #### NET.3.2.A17 Disabling IPv4 or IPv6

-If the IPv4 or IPv6 protocol is not needed in a network segment, it SHOULD be disabled at the respective firewall network access point (eg at the corresponding firewall interface).
+If the IPv4 or IPv6 protocol is not required in a network segment, it SHOULD be disabled at the respective firewall network access point (eg at the corresponding firewall interface).
 If the IPv4 or IPv6 protocol is not needed or used at all, it SHOULD be completely disabled on the firewall.

 #### NET.3.2.A18 Administration via a separate management network

 Firewalls SHOULD only be administered via a separate management network (out-of-band management).
 Any existing administration interface via the actual data network (in-band) MUST be deactivated.
-Communication in the management network SHOULD be limited to a few management protocols with well-defined origins and goals via management firewalls (see NET.1.1 * network architecture and design *).
+Communication in the management network SHOULD be limited to a few management protocols with well-defined origins and goals via management firewalls (see NET.1.1 * Network architecture and design *).
 The available security mechanisms of the used management protocols for authentication, integrity assurance and encryption SHOULD be activated and all insecure management protocols deactivated (see NET.1.2 * Network Management *).

 #### NET.3.2.A19 Protection against TCP SYN Flooding, UDP Packet Storm and Sequence Number Guessing on Packet Filter